steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 - weather.family is a place to stay up to date with family and friends.
 - Your account is configured for privacy **by default**.
 Your posts will only appear to your followers who also have accounts on weather.family unless you explicitly change settings.
 - No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
-- To get started, ask for an invite link!
+- That's the gist.
+Now just ask for an invite link!

 ## Why was this created?

-We needed a more private place to share content, but we still want to keep in touch!
+Mainly, we wanted a private place to share content that's a little more flexible than a group chat.
+As a bonus, you can optionally follow others across Mastodon.

 ## What is Mastodon?